-The Net Zero Festival will bring together some of the world's foremost thinkers on what it takes to accelerate and expand the net zero transition and we'd urge business executives, investors, entrepreneurs, policymakers, and campaigners to join us in exploring how to navigate what is the defining economic, political, and technological trend of the age.
+The 2021 Net Zero Festival brought together some of the world's foremost thinkers on what it takes to accelerate and expand the net zero transition.
+We'd urge business executives, investors, entrepreneurs, policymakers, and campaigners to watch back on demand to explore how to navigate the defining economic, political, and technological trend of the age.

-The line-up for this year's Festival covers the full breadth of the net zero transition and promises to explore the myriad opportunities and challenges that the green industrial revolution will present.
+The 2021 line-up for the Festival covered the full breadth of the net zero transition and explored the opportunities and challenges that the green industrial revolution presents.

-The event will provide both invaluable practical guidance on how to navigate the economic and technological shifts that are already underway and an exploration of how to accelerate decarbonisation strategies.
+The event provided both invaluable practical guidance on how to navigate the economic and technological shifts that are already underway and explored how to accelerate decarbonisation strategies.

 In this pivotal moment in the fight against climate change, we want to make the Net Zero Festival as accessible and inclusive as possible.

-We're delighted to announce that thanks to the support of the Net Zero Festival's commercial partners, we've released a tranche of free passes to this year's event!
+We're delighted that thanks to the support of the Net Zero Festival's commercial partners, we were able to make the 2021 Net Zero Festival free to attend.

-The virtual event is set to be hosted by BusinessGreen editor James Murray alongside top broadcast journalists Gavin Esler, Lucy Siegle and Roger Harrabin.
+The 2021 virtual event was hosted by BusinessGreen editor James Murray alongside top broadcast journalists Gavin Esler, Lucy Siegle and Roger Harrabin.